 Building Community Worldwide

-The international student community at Boston College faces many challenges when transitioning into campus.
-Not only are they starting a brand new chapter of their lives, they are in an unfamiliar environment and are often distanced from the normal support networks they would seek out at home.
+The international student community at Boston College faces many challenges when transitioning onto campus.
+Not only are they starting a brand-new chapter of their lives, they are in an unfamiliar environment and are often distanced from the normal support networks they would seek out at home.
 We hope to meet this need by assisting the Office of International Student Services (OISS) in creating new initiatives to engage our international student community.
-We will be creating ways to better promote the International Assistants program as well as advertising the other services the Office of International Student Services offers.
+We will be creating ways to better promote the International Assistants (IA) program as well as advertising the other services OISS offers.
 We hope this will help create a centralized online presence where international students can visit and share their voices.
-Moreover, by partnering with the OISS we hope to develop new programming within the IA program that is more attuned to the needs and concerns of first year international students.
+Moreover, by partnering with the OISS, we hope to develop new programming within the IA program that is more attuned to the needs and concerns of first-year international students.

 Past Service Projects

 Due to COVID-19 restrictions most of the 2020 projects had to be reimagined.
 Students managed the unexpected disruption with aplomb and were able to successfuly bring some semblance of conclusion or continuity to their projects.
 Unfortunately projects that were intended to be completed during the 2021 academic year were once again placed on pause because of continued COVID-19 restrictions.

 Our project is designed to demonstrate ways in which affordable housing impacts peoples’ lives in the greater Boston area with a more specific focus on bursting through the “BC bubble” and the illusions we have about the real world while living on a college campus.
 We want people to understand the severity of the crisis and of the issues at hand.
 Our project will focus on how cost of living impacts choices and lifestyles.
 We will be working with student affairs to create a BC specific program for college students, which will include the impact college loans have on your monthly budget.

 Ballou Farm Urban Agricultural Promotional Project